This lens is available for purchase, please, use "Buy now" button. The price is 450$ including shipping cost.

 Lensbabys, tilt/shift adapters - everything, that gives a photographer the potential to make the image look different, becomes popular.

-In this article I would like to talk about the Petzval lens design.
 I'm pretty sure you have heard about it before.
 Briefly, it is the first mathematically calculated lens scheme, that improved the speed of the portrait lens.
 In 1840, Joseph Petzval, a Professor of Mathematics at Vienna University, came up with a lens design that provided for speeds of f/3.6, which was much faster, than all existing lens designs available at that period.

 Being a film photography enthusiast for many years, I have gathered a significant amount of information about those lenses and decided to build my own portrait lens, that will work with medium format cameras and 35 mm film cameras with the use of adapters.